ralls0/LiqoBenchmark/README.md

 ### Deploying the Kubernetes Metrics Server on a Cluster Using Kubectl

-You can deploy the Kubernetes Metrics Server on clusters you create using Container Engine.
+You can deploy the Kubernetes Metrics Server on clusters you created using Container Engine.

 To deploy the Kubernetes Metrics Server on a cluster you've created with Container Engine for Kubernetes: